 NIHR has worked closely with other research funders to harmonise approaches and promote awareness and implementation of safeguarding guidance across the research sector.

-NIHR’s approach draws on the research sector’s knowledge of ethics and integrity to develop guidance for health research funded and/or managed by the NIHR.
+NIHR’s approach also draws on the research sector’s knowledge of ethics and integrity to develop guidance for health research funded and/or managed by the NIHR.

 In developing this guidance document, consideration has been given to the following sources: